Metro Red Line (Minnesota): History

 Plans for bus rapid transit in the corridor were first started in 1999 with $500,000 in state funding.
 An extension of the then in development Hiawtha Avenue light rail (Blue Line) was considered and was projected to attract the most riders with up to 23,100 by 2020.
 Exclusive bus only lanes for the corridor would have cost a fraction of the light rail extension but only attract up to 18,400 riders a day by 2020.
 Both ridership projections were contingent on dense transit-oriented development along the corridor.
 Studies on the corridor were extended to Lakeville in 2003 with 2025 ridership expected to be 12,900.
 Bus rapid transit was selected as the preferred alternative over light rail in 2004.
 A light rail line was estimated to cost $650 million.
 A 2010 report estimated 150,000 daily vehicles on Cedar Avenue with volumes expected to double within 20 years.
 At the Minnesota River crossing, 90,000 vehicles traveled on the Cedar Avenue Bridge.
 Congestion in the corridor was expected to increase and the Red Line was planned to assist with easing congestion.
 Construction on upgrades to Cedar Avenue were started in April 2009 and included upgrades for buses, lane expansion for automobiles, and wider sidewalks for pedestrians.

 The total cost for the project was $112 million.
+Only $21 million was for the Red Line itself with $34 million spent on express service upgrades and $57 million spent on roadway expansion.
+The majority of the project cost (80%) was split 3 ways with the federal government, the state of Minnesota, and the Counties Transit Improvement Board each covering $19.7 million.
+The remaining 20% of the project budget was covered by counties and local government.

 In July 2011, the Metropolitan Council officially designated the Cedar Avenue BRT line as the Red Line.
 This is part of a broader scheme to designate transit lines by color.
 Corresponding lines within the system include the Blue Line, the Green Line, and the then under development Orange Line BRT along Interstate 35W.
 Dakota County commissioners were not pleased with the branding design decision and sought a more "vibrant" logo and design separate from light rail and regular buses.
 As late as spring 2012 a November 2012 opening was expected but the line ultimately opened on June 22, 2013, with free rides offered for the first week.

 City officials believed that the Red Line factored into some real estate developers' decisions to develop projects worth $273 million within .5 mi corridor.
 A 2015 Cedar Avenue Transitway Implementation Plan Update set plans for additional stations and an extension to Lakeville, Minnesota.
 The extension to Lakeville isn't planned to open until 2040.